polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 #### Option 2: `slots.forceLease`

-This is the more formal flow for registration used in production (with the exception of the use of sudo to force a slot lease): you register your reserved `paraID` with the _same_ account that reserved it, or use `sudo` with a `registrar.forceRegister` extrinsic if you wish.
+This is the more formal flow for registration used in production (with the exception of the use of sudo to force a slot lease): register the reserved `paraID` with the _same_ account that reserved it, or use `sudo` with a `registrar.forceRegister` extrinsic.

-Here we will use `sudo` to grant ourselves a lease.
+Here `sudo` is used to grant a lease.
-You should have an onboarded parathread:

 ![parathread-onboarding.png](/media/images/docs/tutorials/09-cumulus/parathread-onboarding.png)

-- Go to [Polkadot Apps UI](https://polkadot.js.org/apps/), connecting to your **relay chain**.
+- Go to [Polkadot Apps UI](https://polkadot.js.org/apps/), connecting to the **relay chain**.
 - Execute a sudo extrinsic on the relay chain by going to `Developer` -> `sudo` page.
 - Pick `slots`->`forceLease(para, leaser, amount, period_begin, period_end)` as the extrinsic type, shown below.

 ![forceLease.png](/media/images/docs/tutorials/09-cumulus/forceLease.png)

-Be sure to set the begin period to the slot you wish to start at.
+Be sure to set the begin period to the desired one to start at.
-In testing, this is very likely to be the already active slot `0` if you started a fresh new relay chain.
+In testing, this is very likely to be the already active slot `0` if the relay network started a fresh new relay chain.
-Extending this out to beyond the time you wish to test this parachain is likely the best, unless you want to test the onboarding and offboarding cycles.
+Extending this out to beyond the time desired to test this parachain is likely the best, unless testing the onboarding and offboarding cycles is desired.
 In that case, then electing slot leases that have gaps for a `paraID` would be in order.
-Once fully onboarded and after block production starts you should see:
+Once fully onboarded, after block production starts, the UI will display something like:

 ![parachain-active-lease.png](/media/images/docs/tutorials/09-cumulus/parachain-active-lease.png)